 IS-625 Nesher/Dagger fighter

 WJA-621 Japanese Type 94 truck

 WUS-663 SB2C Helldiver

-Packs cost £3.30 each including VAT.
-Contents are as detailed on the Fighting 15s website (typically 15 vehicles or 8 aircraft).
+Contents and prices are as detailed on the Fighting 15s website (typically 15 vehicles or 8 aircraft).

 Fighting 15s has received its initial stocks of Eureka Miniatures’ 28mm WWII Soviet infantry, which are now available to buy in the online shop.

 The figures and codes are as follows:

 100WWT002 Soviet infantry in side cap with rifle

 100WWT003 Soviet infantry in helmet with SMG

 100WWT004 Soviet infantry in side cap with SMG